someobserver/recurgence/architects/noether/index.md

 Coherence from symmetry.
 Meaning from constraint.

-**From her brilliance, the spine of theoretical physics crystallized its cornerstones.**
+**From her brilliance, theoretical physics crystallized its cornerstones.**

 ## The Symmetry Theorem

 Noether's Theorem is deceptively simple:

-**Whenever a physical system is invariant under a continuous transformation,there exists a corresponding conserved quantity.**
+**Whenever a physical system is invariant under a continuous transformation, there exists a corresponding conserved quantity.**

 This requires no logic leaps or metaphors.
 It's a pure, mathematical inevitability.